-Next year, our profession will have to overcome a VVV challenge: Voice, Video, and Visual Journalism.
+Next year, our profession will have to overcome a VVV challenge: Voice, Visual Journalism and Verification.

-Regarding the day-to-day programme, a first draft will be announced in November, but we are working on the following sessions and panels:
+Regarding the day-to-day programme from Thursday 13, to Saturday 15 June 2019, a first draft will be announced shortly.
+As for now, we are working on the following sessions:

 – Influencers vs. Media: are they frenemies?